≡ Menu

 Guaranteed-Acceptance Whole Life:

-AIG’s Guaranteed-Acceptance Whole Life policy does not require any medical exam or other health screening.
+AIG’s Guaranteed-Acceptance Whole Life policy requires no medical exam or other health screening.

-New insureds looking for final expense insurance between ages 50 and 80 can purchase $5,000 to $25,000 in coverage, regardless of their current health status.
+New insureds between the ages of 50 and 80 looking for final expense insurance can purchase coverage of $5,000 to $25,000, regardless of their current health status.

-Like most guaranteed-issue life insurance policies, AIG’s version comes with a two-year waiting period.
-If death occurs during the initial two years after issuance, a policy pays out 110% of the premiums paid in to date.
+Like most guaranteed-issue life insurance policies, AIG’s version has a two-year waiting period.
+If death occurs during the initial two years after issuance, a policy pays out 110% of the premiums paid to date.
 If death occurs after the waiting period ends or from a qualifying accident during the waiting period, the beneficiary receives the policy’s entire face value.

 Universal Life Insurance

-AIG’s UL offerings mostly use the flexible premium and benefit structure that characterizes universal life generally.
-However, the individual policies vary in the extent to which they focus on cash-value accrual vs. death benefit, optional riders, and in how policy growth is measured.
+AIG’s UL offerings mostly use the flexible premium and benefit structure that generally characterizes universal life.
+However, individual policies vary in how much they focus on cash-value accrual vs. death benefit, optional riders, and policy growth measurement.

-The indexed policies tie growth to the S&P or another equity index, subject to a participation rate (the percentage of growth credited to the policy) and/or a cap rate (a maximum growth rate to be credited).
-Variable UL bases growth on performance of investment options selected by the policyholder from among options provided by AIG.
-And some policies provide for fixed-rate growth for some or all of cash value.
+The indexed policies tie growth to the S&P or another equity index, subject to a participation rate (the percentage of growth credited to the policy) and a cap rate (the maximum growth rate to be credited).
+Variable UL bases growth on the performance of investment options selected by the policyholder from among options provided by AIG.
+Some policies provide for fixed-rate growth for some or all of cash value.

-AG Secure Lifetime GUL 3: This is a universal life policy that accumulates cash value and also have estate planning protection.
+AG Secure Lifetime GUL 3: This universal life policy accumulates cash value and has estate planning protection.

-AG Secure Survivor GUL II: Survivorship universal life insurance covers two people at the same time.
+AG Secure Survivor GUL II: Survivorship universal life insurance covers two people simultaneously.
 When the first dies, the other receives the death benefit.
-This is a great choice for couples.
+This is an excellent choice for couples.

-Elite Index II and Survivor Index II: This is a flexible plan that empowers the insured to be more involved in the investment process.
+Elite Index II and Survivor Index II: This flexible plan empowers the insured to be more involved in the investment process.

-AG Platinum Choice VUL: this is a variable universal insurance policy.
-The insured can invest the policy cash accumulation value in order to earn more money.
+AG Platinum Choice VUL is a variable universal insurance policy.
+The insured can invest the policy’s cash accumulation value to earn more money.

 Available Life Insurance Riders